katiestar99/ansible/hacking/ticket_stubs/pr_cleanup_commits.md

 We will definitely see your comments on this issue when reading this ticket, but may not be able to reply promptly.
 You may also wish to join one of our two mailing lists which are very active:

-   * https://groups.google.com/forum/#!forum/ansible-project - for user questions, tips, and tricks
+   * https://groups.google.com/forum/#!forum/assible-project - for user questions, tips, and tricks
-   * https://groups.google.com/forum/#!forum/ansible-devel - for strategy, future planning, and questions about writing code
+   * https://groups.google.com/forum/#!forum/assible-devel - for strategy, future planning, and questions about writing code

-Thank you once again for this and your interest in Ansible!
+Thank you once again for this and your interest in Assible!